📝 Food safety and HACCP · ⏱️ 3 min read

 • Actions for deviations

-Digital systems like KitchenNmbrs can help by automatically tracking who performed which task and when.
+Digital tools like KitchenNmbrs can help by automatically tracking who performed which task and when.
 But responsibility for the system remains with you.

 During illness or replacement